Economic Theory

 Major Schools of Economic Thought

 Different schools of thought offer competing explanations for economic events.
-Understanding these is crucial because they drive political debate: 1. **Classical Economics (Adam Smith, David Ricardo):** The original school, emphasizing free markets, the "Invisible Hand," and the belief that supply creates its own demand (Say's Law).
-It argues for minimal government intervention (Laissez-Faire) and flexible prices.
-2. **Keynesian Economics (John Maynard Keynes):** Emerged during the Great Depression.
+Understanding these is crucial because they drive political debate: 1.
+Classical Economics (Adam Smith, David Ricardo): The original school, emphasizing free markets, the "Invisible Hand," and the belief that supply creates its own demand.
+It argues for minimal government intervention and flexible prices.
+2. Keynesian Economics (John Maynard Keynes): Emerged during the Great Depression.
 It argues that markets can fail and get stuck in recessions due to a lack of aggregate demand.
-It advocates for active government intervention (fiscal policy) to boost spending and reduce unemployment.
-3. **Monetarism (Milton Friedman):** Focuses on the role of the money supply.
-It argues that inflation is always a monetary phenomenon and that central banks should target steady money growth rather than trying to fine-tune the economy with fiscal policy.
-4. **Austrian Economics (Hayek, Mises):** Emphasizes the subjective nature of value and the importance of individual liberty.
-It is highly critical of central banking and government intervention, arguing they distort price signals and cause the business cycle (booms and busts).
-5. **Behavioral Economics (Kahneman, Thaler):** A modern field that incorporates psychology.
-It challenges the assumption that humans are always "rational," showing how cognitive biases lead to irrational financial decisions.
+It advocates for active government intervention (fiscal policy) to boost spending.
+3. Monetarism (Milton Friedman): Focuses on the role of the money supply.
+It argues that inflation is always a monetary phenomenon and that central banks should target steady money growth.
+4. Austrian Economics (Hayek, Mises): Emphasizes the subjective nature of value and the importance of individual liberty.
+It is highly critical of central banking, arguing it distorts price signals.
+5. Behavioral Economics (Kahneman, Thaler): A modern field that incorporates psychology.
+It challenges the assumption that humans are always "rational," showing how cognitive biases lead to irrational decisions.

 How Economic Theory Influences Policy